CN-Consult/profitbricks-snapshot-tool/README.md

 #### HOW-TO
 Command usage is depending on your operating system.

-List commands give you a small overview and you can test with it the validity of your configuration.
+List commands give you a small overview, and you can test with it the validity of your configuration.
 - php pbst.php servers:list
 - php bpst.php disk:list
 - php pbst.php snapshot:list